oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Domain-based Message Authentication, Reporting and Conformance (DMARC) records are configured in Exchange Online.
 - Defender for Office 365 provides content filtering including sandboxing of attachments (Safe Attachments) and inspection of links (Safe Links).

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for controls implemented by their existing email gateway.
+- The organisation is responsible for controls implemented by their existing email gateway.
-- The Agency's gateway is responsible for blocking incoming emails that use an internal domain name as the source address.
+- The organisations gateway is responsible for blocking incoming emails that use an internal domain name as the source address.
-- The Agency's gateway is responsible for ensuring undeliverable notifications are only sent to sender that are verified by SPF or other trusted means.
+- The organisations gateway is responsible for ensuring undeliverable notifications are only sent to sender that are verified by SPF or other trusted means.
-- The Agency is responsible for any backup or alternative email gateways.
+- The organisation is responsible for any backup or alternative email gateways.

 ## Network management